How to Access Photos with Windows 11 Phone Link App

 - Once the app is open, click the Photos button in the menu.

-You will see your photos as small thumbnails.
-You can click on them to open, copy, save, share, or delete them.
+You’ll see your photos as small thumbnails.
+Click on them to open, copy, save, share, or delete them.
 If you want to move a photo to your PC, choose the Save as option.

 Alternative Workflow: Using File Explorer